thrackle-io/rules-engine/docs/userGuides/fees/PROTOCOL_FEE_STRUCTURE.md

 Protocol supported tokens will always assess all fees asigned to the account executing the current function.
 If a token has fees active and an account is tagged with applicable fees or a blank tag is used to assign a default fee, those fees are assessed on token transfers (additive).
 Token fees are assessed and taken from the token itself, not a collateralized token, when fees are active in the token handler.

+Fees are transferred to fee sink addresses when a fee is created for the token.
+These addresses will be subject to all active token and application level [rules](../rules/README.md).
+If a fee sink address is determined to be exempt from rules an [application administrator](../permissions/ADMIN-ROLES.md) can grant the role of Treasury Account to that address.

 ## Applies To: